IBM/aspera-cli/docs/README.md

 ### Other session channels for `server`

-URL schemes `local` and `https` are also supported (mainly for testing purpose).
+URL schemes `local` and `https` are also supported (mainly for testing purposes).
 (`--url=local:`, `--url=https://...`)

 - `local` will execute `ascmd` locally, instead of using an SSH connection.
 - `https` will use Web Socket Session:
   This requires the use of a transfer token.
-  For example a `Basic` token can be used.
+  For example, a `Basic` token can be used.

-As, most of the time, SSH is used, if a `http` scheme is provided without token, the plugin will fallback to SSH and port 33001.
+As SSH is used most of the time, if an `http` scheme is provided without a token, the plugin falls back to SSH and port 33001.

 ### Examples: `server`